Error Is Human: Part II

 This error is where the back of the note looks to be upside down compared to the front.
 It happens only by human error—the backs are printed first, and then the uncut sheets are rotated 180 degrees and then printed.
 The truth is that the fronts (or second print) are actually the side that is inverted, but because one would normally view the front first and then the back second (thus making the back look upside down) the term “Inverted Back Error” was born.

 When dealing with small size, this error is broken down into two types (Type I and Type II).
-There is a very easy way to distinguish between a Type I and a Type II: any series before 1981-A is a Type I and any note with this error beginning with 1981-A is a Type II.
+There is a very easy way to distinguish between a Type I and a Type II: most series before 1981-A are considered Type I and any note with this error beginning with 1981-A is a Type II.
 The look of these two errors is also different.
 Type I has a well centered front and back, while Type II appears to have a large misalignment of the back.
-This was caused by a change in the cutting stage.
+This was caused by a change in the cutting process.

 Inverted Overprint Error: